ELEC40004/elec40004-2019-q3-lab/lab3/instructions.md

-Once this is complete, you should be able to _almost_ compile either `rover_action_writer.cpp` or `rover_action_reader.cpp` by themselves, but it will fail to link into a full program due to the lack of a `main` function.
+Once this is complete, you should be able to _almost_ compile either `rover_action_writer.cpp` or `rover_svg_writer.cpp` by themselves, but it will fail to link into a full program due to the lack of a `main` function.
 You should also be able to _almost_ compile the controllers as before, but they will also fail to link due to the lack of an implementation of the `Rover` member functions.